VillagerUnknown/BabelFish/README.md

 If you prefer to eat a Babel Fish instead of drink one, Babel Fish can be eaten raw, but it's best to cook them with a campfire, smoker, or furnace.

-For some reason, Dolphins really want you to feed them a raw Babel Fish.
+For some reason, Dolphins really want you to feed them Babel Fish raw.

 **Babel Fish Translator Status Effect**